gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 ### Adrenaline rush

-When things get tough, you can try tapping into your adrenaline rush and **rolling with a d12** instead of using your current skill rank.
+When things goes bad, you can use your adrenaline rush and **rolling with a d12** instead of using your current skill rank.

 Once the adrenaline rush is spent, you can't use it again until you **catch your breath**.